;

 Welcome back to the fifty-seventh Design at Scale™ Newsletter – where we explore innovation and how design sparks real change in large organisations and agencies.

-Last month, we discussed automation and its impact on current design delivery processes in product development.
+Last month, we discussed automation and its impact on current product development, design, and delivery processes.

 Why are these changes important?